Call of the Wild (1935 film): Production

 In an article written for TCM in 2012, John M. Miller noted that the film benefits from "..a real chemistry between the two leads.
 That chemistry resulted in one of the best-kept secrets in Hollywood history; had it not been well kept at the time, two famous careers could have been essentially destroyed."
-Loretta's daughter, named Mary Judith Clark, (aka Judy Lewis) was born on November 6, 1935, transferred to an orphanage; and more than a year and a half later, 'adopted' by Young.
-Her mother told Judy who her father was in 1966.
+Gable and Young had flirted heavily on-set, but did not act on a possible infatuation.
+Gable was married, and Young had ended an affair with married actor Spencer Tracy.
+On the train ride back to Hollywood from on-location shooting, Gable visited Young in her sleeping compartment.
+The two had sexual relations, which Young later categorized as "date rape".
+Young became pregnant and kept it a secret to avoid having an abortion ordered by the studio.
+She gave birth to Mary Judith Clark, (aka Judy Lewis) on November 6, 1935 and had the child transferred to an orphanage.
+More than a year and a half later, she was 'adopted' by Young.
+Her mother told Judy who her father was in 1966, after Gable had died.
+During his lifetime, Gable only met Judy once, in 1950 at Young's house.
+Young kept Gable's parentage a secret all of her life, only acknowledging it in a post-humous biography.
+Lewis revealed who her biological father was in a biography published in 1994.

 Buck the St. Bernard was owned and trained by Hollywood dog trainer Carl Spitz.